 USF is founded (as Saint Francis Normal School) by the Sisters of Saint Francis of Perpetual Adoration in Lafayette, Indiana.

-A new charter leads to expanded programs, including 4-year bachelor degrees in Education, Nursing, Science, Art, Music, and state licensing for elementary education.
+A new charter leads to expanded programs, including four-year bachelor degrees in Education, Nursing, Science, Art, and Music.

 Enrollment opens to laywomen.
 All households in the region receive a letter from Sister M. Bernarda stating, “Now, to keep our school and get it accredited by the North Central Association of Secondary Schools and Colleges, we need a larger enrollment.”